pantheon-systems/example-wordpress-composer/README.md

 See `/web/wp-config.php` for key settings, such as `WP_SITEURL`, which must be updated so that WordPress core functions properly in the relocated `/web/wp` directory.
 The overall layout of directories in the repo is inspired by, but doesn't exactly mirror, [Bedrock](https://github.com/roots/bedrock).

 #### `composer.json`
+This project uses Composer to manage third-party PHP dependencies.

+The `require` section of `composer.json` should be used for any dependencies your web project needs, even those that might only be used on non-Live environments.
+All dependencies in `require` will be pushed to Pantheon.

+The `require-dev` section should be used for dependencies that are not a part of the web application but are necesarry to build or test the project.
+Some example are `php_codesniffer` and `phpunit`.
+Dev dependencies will not be deployed to Pantheon.

-If you are just browsing this repository on GitHub, you may not see some of the directories mentioned above like `wp-admin`.
+If you are just browsing this repository on GitHub, you may not see some of the directories mentioned above, such as `web/wp`.
 That is because WordPress core and its plugins are installed via Composer and ignored in the `.gitignore` file.

+A custom, [Composer version of WordPress for Pantheon](https://github.com/pantheon-systems/wordpress-composer/) is used as the source for WordPress core.

-Specific plugins are added to the project via `composer.json` and `composer.lock` keeps track of the exact version of each plugin (or other dependency).
-Generic Composer dependencies (not WordPress plugins or themes) are downloaded to the `/vendor` folder.
-Use the `require` section for any dependencies you wish to push to Pantheon, even those that might only be used on non-Live environments.
-Dependencies added in `require-dev` such as `php_codesniffer` or `phpunit` will not be pushed to Pantheon by the CI scripts.
+Third party WordPress dependencies, such as plugins and themes, are added to the project via `composer.json`.
+The `composer.lock` file keeps track of the exact version of dependency.
+[Composer `installer-paths`](https://getcomposer.org/doc/faqs/how-do-i-install-a-package-to-a-custom-path-for-my-framework.md#how-do-i-install-a-package-to-a-custom-path-for-my-framework-) are used to ensure the WordPress dependencies are downloaded into the appropriate directory.

+Non-WordPress dependencies are downloaded to the `/vendor` directory.

 ## Behat tests